Walls tiebreaking grand slam lifts Rays over Yanks 8-7 for 4-game split

 Walls fell a double shy of the cycle after going 3 for 15 in his first five games against New York.
 Major league-leading Tampa Bay is 4-3 against the Yankees, with six of the games decided by one run.
 The teams don’t meet again until July 31.

+“They were tough,” Walls said.
+“I feel like every time we got a lead, they would respond and either take it back or put some runs up and match whatever we did that inning before.”

-Down 3-0, the Yankees went ahead in the third on two-run homers by Oswaldo Cabrera and Anthony Rizzo off Zach Elfin.
+Down 3-0, the Yankees went ahead in the third on two-run homers by Oswaldo Cabrera and Anthony Rizzo off Zach Eflin (5-1).

+“Disappointing to not finish it off today, but I feel very pleased with where this group is at,” New York manager Aaron Boone said.

-Randy Arozarena hit a tying sacrifice fly with the bases loaded in a five-run inning off Clarke Schmidt (1-4), with centerfielder Harrison Bader running about 90 feet for a sprawling, backhand catch in front of the 399-foot sign that saved two runs.
+Randy Arozarena hit a tying sacrifice fly with the bases loaded in a five-run inning off Clarke Schmidt (1-4), with centerfielder Harrison Bader running 91 feet at a speed of 28.7 feet per second for a sprawling, backhand catch in front of the 399-foot sign that saved two runs.

 Judge ended the game with a 399-foot flyout, giving Adam his fifth save.
 When Siri caught the ball, the reliever tapped a glove over his heart.

+“I hit it good but off the bat I hit it too high, especially you know how deep it is out there,” Judge said.
+“I’m kind of praying for a miracle once it got up there.”

 Tampa Bay built its 3-0 lead on Brandon Lowe’s groundout in the first and sacrifice fly in the third along with Issac Paredes’ RBI single.
-Lowe’s groundout scored Yandy Díaz, who left with left groin tightness.
+Lowe’s groundout scored Yandy Díaz, who left with left groin tightness and will get an MRI on Monday’s off day.

 Elfin allowed four runs and seven hits in six innings and struck out nine.
-He allowed both homers after taking a comebacker from Volpe off a leg.
+He allowed both homers after taking a comebacker from Volpe off a thigh.

 Schmidt, coming off his first career win as a starter, allowed a career-high seven runs and six hits in 4 2/3 innings.